 A few years later the first Cambridge Dacmagic came out and it was a ‘Must Buy’ so I did.
 The bass was somewhat overblown and thick and the mid and top slightly harder-sounding than the built-in Dac in the Pioneer PD-9700 – more ‘Hi-Fi ish’ to my mind.
+(It was good value to be fair.)
 I then began to realise that what many people, including ‘What Hi-Fi’, mean by ‘good bass’ is usually big, thick and overbearing to my tastes.

 Similar story for Optimus LX5 – ‘run to your local Maplins’ the reviewer Ken Kessler had said – but what a bland midband, average bass and rather rolled off top from the Linaeum tweeter – very nice tweeter tonally though.

 I then acquired two brilliantly musical mono-ed Leak Stereo 20’s with valve regulation mods by Glenn Croft.
 These would drive SD Acoustics SD1’s very nicely.

 There came a period when speakers would fascinate me most in a system; the different presentations they conveyed was amazing.
 Dahlquist DQ 10, Klipsch LaScala, Rogers LS5/8 (with homemade passive crossover), stacked Quad 57’s all sounded brilliant but were unaffordable at the time.
 Impulse H2 was also good but that inverted dome glass fibre Focal tweeter was seriously overrated IMO.
 The Rogers LS5/8 34mm silk dome was far superior.